Martin N. Johansen Photography

 2026

-• The Environmental Photography Award, Prince Albert II of Monaco Foundation
+The Environmental Photography Award, Prince Albert II of Monaco Foundation

-An image in the category Polar regions shortlisted in annual photo competition
+An Image in the category Polar regions

 2025

-• Chamonix Photo Competition, Chamonix International Photo Festival,
+Chamonix Photo Competition, Chamonix International Photo Festival.

 Category: Man & Nature (Déchets de plage), Highly Commended